learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Handling_Bugs_and_Technical_Debt.md

 5. **Verification**: Once fixed, bugs should undergo verification testing to confirm that the reported issue has been resolved.

 6. **Documentation**: Document the bug, its resolution, and any insights gained during the process.
 This information is valuable for future reference.
+Some tools available for bug documentation are [Jira](https://www.atlassian.com/software/jira), [GitHub Issues](https://github.com/features/issues), [Bugzilla](https://www.bugzilla.org/), [Trello](https://trello.com/), and [MantisBT](https://www.mantisbt.org/).

 ### Best Practices